OHDSI/gaiaDocker/README.md

 ### Build Notes:

-- containers will build the first time the above command is run.
-It may take several mintues.
+- The first time the above command is run it will take several mintues for the containers to build.
-- the containers should run, but nothing has been tested ... yet
+- The containers will run and you can explore, but there is no functionality yet (stay tuned).

 ## gaiaDocker - Quick end

-- In the directory where this README.md is locatred, in a command line / terminal window, use the below command to terminate the containers.
+- In the directory where this README.md is located, in a command line / terminal window, use the below command to terminate the containers.

 ```shell
 docker compose --profile gaia down